Gucci boss reassures staff over looming era of slower growth | MarketScreener

 "I am here today to reassure you in the sense that Gucci is stronger than ever," Bizzarri said in the video message, adding Gucci was maintaining its competitive advantage over "any other brand in the arena."

-Kering executives had already flagged to market watchers a "progressive normalisation" of sales growth in 2018.
+Kering executives had already flagged to market watchers a "progressive normalization" of sales growth in 2018.

 The nearly four-minute-long video was presented to staff in the past week following Gucci's catwalk show in Paris, which was highlighted by Bizzarri in his comments.